pellse/assembler/README.md

 ```
 In cases where the `getCustomers()` method returns a substantial number of customers, retrieving the associated `BillingInfo` for each customer would require an additional call per `customerId`.
 This would result in a considerable increase in network calls, causing the N + 1 queries issue.
 To mitigate this, we can retrieve all the `BillingInfo` for all the customers returned by `getCustomers()` with a single additional call.
 The same approach can be used for retrieving OrderItem information.

 As we are working with three distinct and independent data sources, the process of joining data from `Customer`, `BillingInfo`, and `OrderItem` into a `Transaction` must be performed at the application level.
-This is the primary objective of this library.
+This is the primary objective of CohereFlux.

 When utilizing the [CohereFlux](https://central.sonatype.com/artifact/io.github.pellse/cohereflux-core), the aggregation of multiple reactive data sources and the implementation of the [API Composition Pattern](https://microservices.io/patterns/data/api-composition.html) can be accomplished as follows: